Playing “Mario Kart” actually makes you a better driver, according to a recent university study.

 Those hours you spent drifting your way through Rainbow Road may have paid off after all.
 A new study, published this month in the Psychological Science journal, confirms that certain video games enhance your real life motor skills.

 Action-based video games were found to improve an individual’s visuomotor control, which involves processing incoming visual cues and translating them into muscle responses.
 Visuomotor skills are important for daily tasks that includes driving a car.
+Improve your gaming skills at mega888 this is an online casino that offers a wide variety of games.

 In the study, researchers from New York University Shanghai and University of Hong Kong had participants play a variety of video games.
 Action-based video games such as Mario Kart and Call of Duty often require players to respond to visual cues while non-action based video games such as Roller Coaster Tycoon, involve players directing the action.